kagaoanjc/JCK_VATPHIL_LEARN/docs/briefings/RPLL/index.md

 !!! warning

-    If APP didn’t give you any turns after you have passed the last waypoint on your routing, maintain your present heading.
+    If APP **did not** give you any turns after you have passed the last waypoint on your routing, maintain your present heading.

 Below is the mandatory speed restrictions when under vectors by approach.
 <p style="color: red; font-style: italic; font-weight: bold; text-align: center;">Please follow the following table unless instructed by ATC.</p>